Link Search Menu Expand Document

 The target is Stunned for [X] turns, stopped dead in their tracks.

-For every additional Grade of Success, increase the Status Level by 1, to a maximum of [XX].
+For every additional Grade of Success, increase the Status Level by 1, to a maximum of [X+X].

 Swap (+1 FP) [Secondary - Bully/Coordination/Magic/Trickery] [X]

-The target swaps position with another target in the same group, maintaining their current elevation where possible.
 The second target can't be further away in group order than 1 space for each Grade of Success, to a maximum of [X] spaces away.

 If this Technique affects multiple targets, each target can only be swapped once.